Positivity on simple $G$-varieties: Equivariant nef vector bundle

-\begin{corollary} A $G$-equivariant vector bundle $\mathbb{V}$ on $G/B$ is nef (respectively, ample) if and only if its restriction to every Schubert curve is nef (respectively, ample). \end{corollary} \begin{proof} Follows from \ref{theorem: nef} and \ref {theorem: ample}. \end{proof} \begin{remark} By \cite{bhn}, the $G$-equivariant vector bundle $E$ on $G/B$ is ample (resp. nef) if and only if its restriction to $T$-stable curves on $G/B$ are ample (resp. nef).
-But using the corollary \ref{cor:ample/flag}, it is enough to check for $B$-stable curves, which is a smaller subset of $T$-stable curves. \end{remark}
+\begin{corollary} A $G$-equivariant vector bundle $\mathbb{V}$ on $G/B$ is nef (respectively, ample) if and only if its restriction to every Schubert curve is nef (respectively, ample). \end{corollary} \begin{proof} Follows from Theorem \ref{theorem: nef} and Theorem \ref {theorem: ample}. \end{proof} \begin{remark} By \cite{bhn}, the $G$-equivariant vector bundle $E$ on $G/B$ is ample (respectively, nef) if and only if its restriction to $T$-stable curves on $G/B$ are ample (respectively, nef).
+However, by Corollary \ref{cor:ample/flag}, it suffices to check this condition only on $B$-stable curves, which is a smaller subset of $T$-stable curves. \end{remark}